 The University reserves the right to enter, inspect, and search the room of any student in housing owned by the University.
-The University also reserves the right to search any student's vehicle, whether resident student or not, in or out of the student's presence.
-By registering for classes, students are giving consent for search.
+The University also reserves the right to search any student's vehicle whether resident students or not.
+Searches may be conducted in or out of the student's presence.
 All evidence found in such searches will be held in the Office of Student Services.

-Except in emergency situations, all searches will be conducted by at least two officials of the University.
-Any student who refuses to allow a room search is subject to immediate suspension.
+All searches will be conducted by at least two officials of the University (or one University official and one member of law enforcement).
+Any student who refuses to all a search is subject to immediate suspension.